alex21738/Image_Classification-American_Sign_Language/README.md

 ## Data Collection

 The data was collected from Kaggle, originally uploaded by Kaggle account tecperson 2018 (https://www.kaggle.com/datamunge/sign-language-mnist).
 The data is in CSV files and each row represents one image and each colomn represents the grey scale for a single pixel.
 Turning each row into a matrix we generate 28X28 images.
-The files are already split into training and test sets.
+The files are already split into training and testing sets.
 The training set contains by 27455 images and the testing set has 7172 images.

 ## EDA